 Drive the load back to the starting position by extending the knee joint.
 Do this at a steady pace so your knee doesn’t lock.
 The entire extension should be performed at a smooth rate, with no jarring at any point.

 5. Step 5 – Doing it Right

 Repeat as per your preferred sets and reps.
 Keep the lower back on the pad at all times.
 Experiment with your toe angle, adjusting as you do so until you feel comfortable.
 If anything feels painful, you’re not doing it right and you need to adjust.
 This should be a smooth transaction throughout.

 Here’s a useful video to watch on how to use a leg press machine:

 If your local gym doesn’t have a vertical press machine, you could still do vertical leg press Smith machine style.
 That is if your gym is equipped with a Smith machine.
 A Smith machine can be adapted to include vertical leg press exercises.
 It’s great for the “donkey kick,” which is an exercise that targets the glutes.
 Though this is more about lifting the weights using the back of your legs and kneeling on the floor as you do so.

 Owning a home gym has many advantages, such as privacy and doing your workout at your own convenience.
 Adding a vertical leg press machine won’t take up that much space because you perform the exercises vertically.
 For ideas on other home gym equipment see our guide on the best home exercise equipment.

-To work out the rest of your body you could consider adding an all in one home gym or weight bench to your home gym.
+To work out the rest of your body you could consider adding an all-in-one home gym or weight bench to your home gym.
 The Marcy Multi-Position Bench is ideal if you have a knee injury.
 It has foam padding in the kneebars and inclines to 6 different positions, allowing you to tailor your exercises accordingly.
-It also folds away so it’s another a space-saving piece of gym equipment.
+It also folds away so it’s another space-saving piece of gym equipment.